Instructions for Authors

 • Original Research Articles: Please furnish title, full author information, an abstract (not more than 200 words) and a set of keywords on the title page.
 Supplementary information may be published, if necessary, within the manuscript.
 Authors are encouraged to be concise and comprehensive although there are no limitations on the size of a research paper.

-• Mini-review: This is the article wherein author can discuss current trends in science and research, in general, that would be of interest to readers.
-Mini-review may also include interdisciplinary topics, science policy, science ethics and science administration and/or controversial topics, viewpoints and aspects of the application of biology and technology to human needs or their impact on society/ecosystem.
+• Mini-review: This is the article wherein the author can discuss current trends in science and research, in general, that would be of interest to readers.
+Mini-review may also include interdisciplinary topics, science policy, science ethics, and science administration and/ or controversial issues, viewpoints, and aspects of the application of biology and technology to human needs or their impact on society/ecosystem.
 It is limited to a maximum of 3-5 illustrations (figure/table) and not more than 4000 words should be included in the mini-review.

 Manuscript Preparation